Green Valley, Arizona: Attractions

 In 2005 Green Valley was the host of the SAE Mini Baja 100 competition.
 Mini Baja vehicles are custom made by students.
 In this case there were about 60 teams from various universities, including some from Canada.
 ETS – École de technologie supérieure of the Université du Québec, from Montreal, Quebec, Canada, won the competition.

-Green Valley is home to the Titan Missile Museum America's largest nuclear weapons museum.
+Green Valley is home to the Titan Missile Museum, America's largest nuclear weapons museum.

+Education

+The CDP is in the Continental Elementary School District.